 Configuring your domain for Mandrill

-The exponential increase in the volume of spam has forced email service providers to apply increasingly strict filtering and we recommend that you implement some settings on your domain, to prevent legitimate emails from being filtered as spam.
+The exponential increase in the volume of spam has forced email service providers to apply increasingly strict filtering.
+To allow Mandrill to send emails on your behalf you MUST implement some settings on your domain, to prevent legitimate emails from being filtered as spam.

 SPF is a DNS-based email validation mechanism.
 If you don’t yet have an SPF record, you’ll want to add one for your domain.
 As a minimum, the setting should implemented as follows: